 Case Study: Building Intercultural Understanding

-The Meg language and culture program provides a rich platform for students to build their intercultural understanding, in ways that are both implicit and explicit.
+The Meg language and culture program provides a rich platform for students to start building intercultural understanding, in ways that are both implicit and explicit.
 Through connecting internationally with a native speaking language teacher, students are presented with an opportunity to build intercultural understanding in a meaningful and contextual environment.
 As they get to know their China-based teacher across the school year, they get to explore another culture first-hand.
 This experience allows them to also reflect on what culture is as a concept, and to mirror it to their own culture.
 This international connection opens up the students’ world beyond their classroom, school, community, city and even country.

 “The teacher is very good with the students, the kids are excited and as an audience, they are engaged.”